rmylonas/MetaDB/README.md

 ![MetaDB workflow](https://github.com/rmylonas/MetaDB/raw/master/resources/markdown-resources/workflow.png "MetaDB workflow")

 ISAtab files for Metabolomics should be created with ISAcreator from [MetaboLights](http://www.ebi.ac.uk/metabolights/)).
 ISAtab files can be uploaded to **MetaDB** as a ZIP file.
-Selected Assays are imported to **MetaMS**.
+Selected Assays are then imported to **MetaMS**.

 MetaDB takes care of the randomization of the given samples.
-The randomized sample list can be exported in a CSV format and afterwards be imported into the propriatary MS instrument software.
-Acquired data is imported back to **MetaMS**, where it can be further processed (**MetaDB** currently supports *.CDF*, *.MzXML* and *.MzData* files).
+The randomized sample list can be exported in a CSV format and afterwards be used to setup your MS acquisition.
+Acquired runs are imported back to **MetaMS**, where they can be further processed (**MetaDB** currently supports *.CDF*, *.MzXML* and *.MzData* files).

 The data processing is based on the open source R library [MetaMS](https://github.com/rwehrens/metaMS).
-The processing includes feature detection and identification against Compound databases.
+The processing includes feature detection and identification against compound databases.

+### Detailed workflow

+This section contains a detailed description of the typical steps to follow when performing an experiment.

+#### ISAtab creation

+#### MS data acquisition and conversion

+#### Data processing and visualization

+#### Data submission to public repositories

 ### Login